slanglab/ExPRES/README.md

 ### Citation Information
-If you use ezCoref, please cite it as follows:
+If you use our work, please cite it as follows:
 ```
 @article{expres-2022,
   title={Examining Political Rhetoric with Epistemic Stance Detection},